Gaddafi Stadium: Return of international cricket

 The Sri Lankan squad arrived in Lahore under "extraordinary" security and made their way to the team's hotel in a bomb-proof bus.
 Ahead of the T20I in Lahore, Cricket Sri Lanka's president Thilanga Sumathipala said that the team was privileged to be in Pakistan and that he would help support the country in hosting more tours.
 Najam Sethi, chairman of the PCB, said that this fixture would be the start of international cricket returning to the country, with him expecting every country to play in Pakistan by the end of 2020.
 Pakistan went on to win the T20I series 3–0.

 A T20I match scheduled to be played against Bangladesh on 27 January 2020 at the Gaddafi stadium was abandoned without a ball being bowled due to heavy rain.

 The venue also hosted three main matches as a part of the 2018 Blind Cricket World Cup.

-The venue is scheduled to host 5 matches of the 2025 ICC Champions Trophy including one semi-final and the final in case India did not qualify for it.
+The venue ultimately hosted four matches of the 2025 ICC Champions Trophy, including the semi-final between South Africa and New Zealand, marking the return of an ICC tournament to Pakistan after 29 years, since the country last hosted World Cup matches in 1996.

-However, India would qualify for final meaning the Champions Trophy final would not be held at the stadium as initially intended but in Dubai instead.
+After 2022, Australia returned to Pakistan in 2026 after four years to play three T20I matches before the 2026 Men's T20 World Cup campaign begins.
+Gaddafi Stadium hosted all the matches.

 Domestic cricket history

 On 5 March 2017, the final of the 2017 Pakistan Super League was played in the stadium, the first time a PSL fixture was being played in Pakistan.
 After the success of holding the final, the Pakistan Cricket Board decided to play two games of the 2018 Pakistan Super League in Pakistan.
 In September 2019, the Pakistan Cricket Board named it as one of the venues to host matches in the 2019–20 Quaid-e-Azam Trophy.
+The stadium has also hosted the finals of the 2022, 2023, and 2025 editions of the Pakistan Super League.